 Rabbit House Pueblito

 Located in Rafael Canyon, this pueblito is situated on the valley floor of Rafael Canyon.
 Old Fort Pueblito is visible across the canyon.
 The site consists of a three-room pueblito.
 A panel of ceremonial images (petroglyphs and pictographs) is located on a boulder nearby and is likely associated with the site (Towner 2003).
-Modern vandalism in the form of someone engraving their initials is also present.
+Unfortunately, modern vandalism in the form of someone engraving their initials is also present on the rock art.

 : Ceramics include Dinetah Gray and Gobernador Polychrome (Towner 2003).